-15.2 ALTERNATIVE MEASURES
+15.2 ALTERNATIVE MEASURES (Board proposal)

-With full recognition for the foregoing, the Subject to the reserved authority required by Worzella v.
+With full recognition for the foregoing, the Worzella v.
 Board of Regents of Education, 77 S.D.
 447, 93 N.W.2d 411 (S.D.
 1958), Board has delegated to institutional administrators provisional authority to may discipline faculty unit members for performance deficiencies or failure to adhere to expectations for competent, productive, effective and ethical teaching, research or service, violation laws, rules or policies implicated in university operations, or misconduct, neglect of duty, insubordination or otherwise unacceptable conduct, as defined including such conduct identified in Appendix E Board Policy No. 4:14 (2) Code of Professional Conduct.
 The authority delegated to institutional administrators must be exercised consistently with Board policy.
 The delegated authority includes the power to determine the discipline to be imposed and its effective date.